Table of Contents

 You should take steps to manage your chickenpox or shingles as soon as symptoms show.
 You can prevent spreading the virus by keeping the rash loosely covered with a non-adhesive sterile bandage.
 Refrain from touching or scratching it to prevent exacerbation.
 Ice packs, wet cloths, or cool baths can help slow inflammation.
 Loose-fitting cotton clothing can also help prevent unnecessary skin irritation.

 The symptoms of chickenpox and shingles can be treated with antiviral drugs.
 Antiviral drugs suppress the ability of the virus to replicate.
-Zovirax (Acyclovir) comes in a cream and an ointment and can help with skin irritation.
-Valtrex (Valacyclovir) and Famvir (Famciclovir) are also commonly prescribed antivirals that can help with sores and blisters.
+Zovirax (Acyclovir), Valtrex (Valacyclovir), and Famvir (Famciclovir) are also commonly prescribed antivirals that can help with sores and blisters.
 Both chickenpox and shingles can lead to serious complications, so talk to your doctor about treatment options as early as possible.

 The content in this article is intended for informational purposes only.
 This website does not provide medical advice.
 In all circumstances, you should always seek the advice of your physician and/or other qualified health professionals(s) for drug, medical condition, or treatment advice.
 The content provided on this website is not a substitute for professional medical advice, diagnosis, or treatment.